 Housing, Utilities, Community ID

 Hood River Shelter Services provides a warm and safe place for those without homes to sleep uninterrupted during winter nights in the Gorge, along with a warm and healthy dinner, breakfast, access to clean clothes, medical care, and other services.
-317 State Street, Hood River.
-November to March; 6pm to 7am, 7 days a week.
+In 2020, shelter units are at the Hood River Valley Christian Church at 975 Indian Creek Rd in Hood River.
+November to March; 6pm to 8am, 7 days a week.